Facts and stats about the Ross Bachelor of Business Administration class.

 Enroll full-time (12+ credits) in both Fall and Winter semesters of freshman year.

-As a Ross First-Year Student, you are also expected to meet the following conditions of the program during your freshman year at U-M:
+As a Ross First-Year Student or Preferred Admission Student, you are also expected to meet the following conditions of the program during your freshman year at U-M:

-Attend the Welcome Event, which will be held on Friday, September 1, 2017, at the Ross School of Business.
+Attend the Welcome Event at the Ross School of Business.

 Meet regularly with your Ross Academic Advisor and participate in mandatory academic support activities as requested by your Ross Academic Advisor.